jensws80/JensArduinoCarPedals/README.md

 # JensArduinoCarPedals

-This is my car simulator pedals for Arduino with I work from time to time with.
+Car Simulator pedals for Arduino, I work with occasionally to develop.
-This pedals have gas, brake and clutch and use a Arduino (Windows native drivers) to connect to usb port.
+If you want to develop this project feel free to do pull request to this repository.

-Feel free to do pull request to this repository.
+This Arduino pedals have gas, brake and clutch and use a Arduino (Windows native drivers) to connect to usb port.

 # Parts you need to this project